RababHanda/Pewlett-Hackard-Analysis/README.md

 | Staff | 7636 | 290 | 26 |
 | Technique Leader | 3603 | 77 | 47 |

-Since these are senior positions, the company should try to promote internal employees from the same department instead of hiring external ones, so that the training burden is lessened.
-This way, the older employees (who have now been promoted) will be available to train the newer ones, but also require much less training/mentoring themselves for the senior positions they will now be holding.

 4. The employees in the mentorship program will be retiring in 10 years, instead of facing a similar situation, the company can start hiring newer employees in batches over the entire decade.
 Pewlett Hackard can also start preparing lucrative retirement packages should they feel that they have more employees than they should, and can offer early retirement to some of their employees